simonallan/scripts/README.md

 # scripts
-Repo for small and single-file scripts
+Repo for small and single-file scripts.

-Just another boneyard, nothing to see here.
+Just another boneyard, Nothing to see here.